kleqing/HoyoBar/README.md

 > For more infomation about setup, please check https://paimon.swo.moe

-## Things to know

-1. HoyoBar uses the official Hoyoverse API found in either [米游社 (for CN players)](https://bbs.mihoyo.com/ys/) or [HoYoLAB (for Global players)](https://www.hoyolab.com/home).
-2. Yes, HoyoBar needs your cookie.
-It is so that HoyoBar can request said API on your behalf, and fetch those in-game stats periodically.
-Rest assured that **the cookie is only stored locally.**

 ## Credits

 * Credits to @spencerwoo for his original app.
 Check [here](https://github.com/spencerwooo/PaimonMenuBar) if you want to use original version instead of this one!